AlbertoV5/DxTracker-Reaper/README.md

 `hoplength = 1` `framelength = 3` Granularity of Embeded Utterance Frames for guide track (in seconds).

-`threshold = 0.9` The score theshold for returning a frame.
+`threshold = 0.9` The score theshold for returning a frame (ratio 0 to 1.0).

-`overlapitems = True` Reaper, new project items can overlap between different Dx tracks.
+`overlapitems = True` Reaper, new project items can overlap between different Dx tracks (based on hop and frame length).